 Support to volunteers

-Support is provided to the volunteer by more senior volunteers, the specific activity coordinator or a staff member.
+Support is provided to the volunteer by more senior volunteers, the Projects Coordinators and other RSD staff members.
 Further relevant training opportunities are often available to volunteers.

 We receive many offers of voluntary assistance and we are unfortunately unable to accept everyone immediately.
 If your background and skills do not match any current volunteering opportunities, your details will be kept on file and we will contact you as soon as suitable vacancies occur.